Elisabeth Terland: Klepp

 In December 2016 it became official that Terland had signed for Olli Harder and Klepp.
 At that point, she had already trained with the club for the entire previous season.
 At the age of 15, on 17 April 2017, she made her debut in Toppserien, the highest level in Norway.
 She started the match, which was the first of the season and against the previous year's winners LSK kvinner.
 The year after, in 2018, she played a role in Klepp getting an impressive silver medal in Toppserien.

 In April 2019, Terland sustained an overuse injury.
 At that point she played for both Klepp's team in Toppserien and the U19 team, in addition to the U19 national team.
 She got back to play during the autumn, and her first match after the injury in Toppserien was 15 September 2019.

 Despite the injury, she was named the greatest female talent in Norwegian football in 2019 in the Norwegian newspaper Aftenposten.

 Sandviken/Brann

 In November 2020, Sandviken announced that they had signed Terland and one of her teammates from Klepp, Tuva Hansen.
 Together they won Toppserien in 2021.

 In January 2022, UEFA published a list over 10 female footballers to watch out for in 2022, which included Terland.

-20 March 2022, Terland became the first player to score a goal in Toppserien for Brann's women's team, as the team changed from Sandviken to Brann before the 2022 season.
+20 March 2022, Terland became the first player to score a goal in Toppserien for Brann's, as the team changed from Sandviken to Brann before the 2022 season.